Compassionate Elder Abuse Attorney Protecting Multnomah County Families

 As our population ages, the most vulnerable among us have experienced increased occurrences of victimization, abuse and neglect.
 The statistics on elder abuse are alarming.
 Because of varying definitions of abuse, estimates of the number of elder abuse victims in the United States vary from 1 to 6 million.
 At the 6 million number, that means a case of elder abuse occurs once every five seconds.

-Elder Abuse And Nursing Home Neglect In Oregon
+Elder Abuse & Nursing Home Neglect in Oregon

 In Oregon, there are roughly 700,000 elderly residents age 60 and over, and estimates are that nearly 10% of them have been the victim of some sort of elder abuse.

-Part of my practice focuses on helping the victims of physical and emotional elder abuse recover from injuries they suffer at the hands of abusers.
-If you or a family member has suffered financial elder abuse, I can connect you to an experienced Portland financial elder abuse attorney.
+Part of our practice focuses on helping the victims of physical and emotional elder abuse recover from injuries they suffer at the hands of abusers.
+If you or a family member has suffered financial elder abuse, we can connect you to an experienced Portland financial elder abuse attorney.

 Preventing Elder Abuse

-It is estimated that somewhere between 1 and 5 and 1 in 14 elder abuse incidents is reported.
+It is estimated that somewhere between 1 and 5 and 1 in 14 elder abuse incidents are reported.
 The best way to address elder abuse is to prevent it.
-I advise my clients to thoroughly vet care giving facilities, check their record for safety, check their record for reported incidents of neglect or abuse and interview the caregivers at the facility.
+We advise our clients to thoroughly vet care giving facilities, check their record for safety, check their record for reported incidents of neglect or abuse and interview the caregivers at the facility.